 In addition to the training, KOULU provides a platform for a global professional community, the TLF Teachers’ Room, for sharing ideas and good practices.
 The TLF Teachers’ Room enables peer learning and sharing in different aspects, such as discussion and webinars on classroom experiences and developing teaching practices.
 This online-based platform is available for use during and after the training.

-TLF has been piloted in Pakistan, where it was very well-received, as trainings for teachers from Silver Oaks Schools & College, Roots School System DHA-1, Islamabad, Roots IVY International Schools and Roots Garden Schools.
+TLF was launched in Pakistan, where it was very well-received, as trainings for teachers from different school chains.
 The teachers who participated in these training sessions felt that they had experienced something profound and meaningful, such as more enthusiasm and motivation in their profession and among the students, and a better understanding of real-life application of theoretical knowledge.
 (For more on these piloted trainings, please visit our News section) Read below how TLF has changed the teaching practices of the educators from the Roots School System.

 The programme is divided into two pathways: Early Childhood Education (ECE) and Primary and Secondary Education (PSE).
 Depending on the pathway, TLF comprises of a number of compulsory and optional modules.

 Each module introduces teaching approaches and methods that can be applied in different school subjects.
 Teachers will receive training, materials, examples of best practice, and guidance on how apply the approaches within the context of their subject and their school.
 In addition, they will learn tips and tricks from Finnish classrooms.

 The training will not revolutionise teaching in your school.
 TLF will give teachers a tool box of practises and activities they can use in their classroom thus increasing the student-centredness in their classes.

 - get new methods for teaching which can be adapted to work immediately